GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: Simulations

 \section{Simulations}

-In this section, we give extensive, explanatory simulation of the algorithms proposed in the previous sections.
-First of all, we show the basic implementation discussed in Section~\ref{sec:emb_feedback_method} and, then, we propose comparisons with the enhanced versions given in Section~\ref{sec:accelerated}.
-In Section~\ref{sec:inverted}, we consider a canonical testbed for nonlinear control given by the inverted pendulum, shown in Figure~\ref{fig:pendulum}.
-Then, we also consider a more challenging, large-scale system made by a train of inverted pendulums on carts as shown in Figure~\ref{fig:cart_poles} in Section~\ref{sec:cartpole}
+Next, we give explanatory simulations of the algorithms proposed in the previous sections on a large-scale system made by a train of $N$ inverted pendulums on carts , depicted in Figure~\ref{fig:cart_poles}. \LS{The code is implemented in Python on a computer with 2 GHz Quad-Core Intel Core i5 and 16 GB RAM}.